• Art Magazine

 It is advisable to create a realistic to-do list and to consciously schedule breaks to clear your head in between.

-Last but not least, personal attitude also plays an important role.
+Last but not least, personal attitude also plays a significant role.
 Recognizing the benefits of outdoor working for one's own creativity and productivity increases motivation.
-Being aware of the privileged position of being able to work outdoors can provide additional incentive to focus on tasks and make the most of them.
+Being aware of the privileged position of being able to work outdoors can provide additional incentive.
+This allows one to better concentrate on tasks and make the most of them.

 Step by step to a relaxed outdoor workspace